arfc/pygenesys/README.md

 ## Run Tests

-The tests can be run by executing
+The tests can be run by executing the following command from the top level directory of ``pygenesys``.

 ```bash
 $ pytest